abylaikhanm/abylaikhanm.github.io/_pages/about.md

 ## News

-> **September 2026:** 🎤 Presented *"Passive Swimming Dynamics in a Thrust-Producing Vortex Wake"* at the **ONR MURI Annual Review Meeting** at Lehigh University.
+> **September 2026:** 🎤 Presented *"Passive Swimming Dynamics in a Thrust-Producing Vortex Wake"* at the ONR MURI Annual Review Meeting at Lehigh University.

-> **August 2026:** 🐟 Wrapped up my summer at the **[Lauder Laboratory, Harvard University](https://sites.harvard.edu/glauder/)**, studying how fish gain thrust from the wake of a leading swimmer.
+> **August 2026:** 🐟 Wrapped up my summer at the [Lauder Laboratory, Harvard University](https://sites.harvard.edu/glauder/), studying how fish gain thrust from the wake of a leading swimmer.

-> **May 2026:** Started a summer research internship at the **Lauder Laboratory, Harvard University**, working with Dr. George Lauder on bio-inspired swimming and hydrodynamics 🎓.
+> **May 2026:** Started a summer research internship at the Lauder Laboratory, Harvard University, working on bio-inspired swimming and hydrodynamics 🎓.

-> **November 2025:** 🏆 Won the **[Best Undergraduate Research Poster Award](https://imece.secure-platform.com/a/solicitations/261/sessiongallery/21467/application/173171)** at **[ASME IMECE](https://event.asme.org/IMECE)** for presenting *"Uncovering the Fluid–Structure Interactions of Wave-Assisted Propulsion via Cyber-Physical Fluid Dynamics."*
+> **November 2025:** 🏆 Won the [Best Undergraduate Research Poster Award](https://imece.secure-platform.com/a/solicitations/261/sessiongallery/21467/application/173171) at [ASME IMECE](https://event.asme.org/IMECE) for presenting *"Uncovering the Fluid–Structure Interactions of Wave-Assisted Propulsion via Cyber-Physical Fluid Dynamics."*

-> **November 2025:** Presented *"Design and Validation of a Cyber-Physical Fluid Dynamics System for Bio-Inspired Propulsion Studies"* at the **[APS Division of Fluid Dynamics (DFD)](https://meetings-archive.aps.org/dfd/2025/s00/12/)**.
+> **November 2025:** Presented *"Design and Validation of a Cyber-Physical Fluid Dynamics System for Bio-Inspired Propulsion Studies"* at the [APS Division of Fluid Dynamics (DFD)](https://meetings-archive.aps.org/dfd/2025/s00/12/).

-> **October 2025:** Presented WAP project progress at the Annual DoD MURI Meeting at Lehigh University, showcasing experimental validation and control integration of the cyber-physical testbed.
+> **October 2025:** Presented WAP project progress at the Annual ONR MURI Meeting at Lehigh University, showcasing experimental validation and control integration of the cyber-physical testbed.

-> **September 2025:** 📄 Abstract accepted for presentation at both the APS Division of Fluid Dynamics (DFD) and ASME International Mechanical Engineering Congress & Exposition (IMECE) conferences.

 > **May 2025:** Awarded the Rossin Research Fellowship to work in the Unsteady Flow Interactions Lab on cyber-physical systems for wave-assisted propulsion (WAP).